 This Dutch-inspired café was made possible when the owner started loving Holland and tried introducing their culture when settling in Portland.

-Prince coffee gets its beans from many roasters in Portland including Proud Mary- another gem of the best coffee in Portland because of this they are often categorized by people as curators are shops that source beans from different roasters which are usually local.
-There are very few best cafes in this category and Prince tops this one undoubtedly.
+Prince Coffee gets its beans from many roasters in Portland, including Proud Mary– another gem of the best coffee in Portland.
+Because of this, people often categorize them as curators, which are shops that source beans from different roasters, which are usually local.
+There are very few best cafes in this category, and Prince undoubtedly tops this one.

 Due to being locally sourced, one can get experience and a taste of the diversity that Portland has to offer in terms of coffee.

 Coffee at Prince is as extravagant as the name.
-One can try made in-house stroopwafels (waffles with the filling of caramel) and Stroop latte- the most Dutch things, Anijsmelk Latte- a Dutch recipe which is made by mixing anise syrup with warm milk, espresso, and nutmeg.
-One can also try Tanglewood chai
+One can try made in-house stroopwafels (waffles with the filling of caramel) and, Stroop latte– the most Dutch things, Anijsmelk Latte- a Dutch recipe that is made by mixing anise syrup with warm milk, espresso, and nutmeg.

-It also has its own kitchen on the site and served baked goods like pastries, bagels, and sandwiches.
+It also has its kitchen on the site and serves baked goods like pastries, bagels, and Sandwiches.

 9. Roseline Coffee

-Apart from serving excellent coffee it is a small roster and is famous for its own different coffees of single origins and sweet options like lemon, apricot, and honey.
+Apart from serving excellent coffee, it is a small roster and is famous for its different coffees of single origins and sweet options like lemon, apricot, and honey.

-The most famous drink here is Rose Honey Latte which is topped with cardamom and rose petal garnish.
+The most famous drink here is the Rose Honey Latte, which is topped with cardamom and rose petal garnish.
 If not, one can always try decaf macchiato or any of their pour-overs and single-origin offerings.
-Besides coffee one can also get pastries for their sugar tooth.
+Besides coffee, one can also get pastries to satisfy their sugar tooth.

 10. Ovation Coffee and Tea

-This well-lit and spacious coffee place have its own uniqueness which sets it apart from the ocean of coffee shops at every corner of Portland and makes Ovation Coffee of value.
+This well-lit and spacious coffee place has its uniqueness, which sets it apart from the ocean of coffee shops at every corner of Portland and makes Ovation Coffee of value.

-Known for its great coffee it has a huge diversity when it comes to coffee.
+Known for its great coffee, it has a huge diversity of coffee.
 It also has options for tea drinks.

 Closing Thoughts